SebastienFRA/SebastienFRA/readme.md

 You can submit software to add to LVASI.
 To help LVASI to develop, you can share it with your entourage, on your social networks...
 You can also give your opinion on the sites where LVASI is available ([Softpedia](https://www.softpedia.com/get/Internet/Download-Managers/L-V-A-S-I.shtml), [SourceForge](https://sourceforge.net/projects/lvasi/), [AlternativeTo](https://alternativeto.net/software/lvasi/about/)).
-If you are a graphic designer or if you know one, LVASI would need a new more personal icon 😉.
+If you are better than me to code, you can make a C++ version of LVASI with more features.

 <a href='https://ko-fi.com/V7V7EJIL4' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi2.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>